rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/hardhat/deploy-smart-contract.md

 render_features: 'collapsible'
 ---

-## Create the Scripts Directory and Deploy File

 [](#top "collapsible")
 - Create the Scripts Directory
    - If your project doesn't have a script directory yet, create one.
 Run mkdir scripts in the terminal or command prompt in your project's root directory.
 This is where you will store all your script files.